Spam With a Human Touch

 We all bring our own flavor to the definition.
 And I’m going to spend some time trying to draft a policy that more clearly enunciates what I consider “spam” to be.

-Before the arrival of Akismet and the other tools, blog engines like Wordpress used to add a “nofollow” attribute to comment links.
+Before the arrival of Akismet and the other tools, blog engines like WordPress used to add a “nofollow” attribute to comment links.
 That way, even if a spammer got through, it wouldn’t get any link-credit from Google and Yahoo.
 However, this got in the way of legitimate links and promotion of a sense of community.

 My Response

 I had switched some code on Occam’s RazR to allow for the links to count, but that policy is changing.
 I’ve now gone to a system that will give my commenters credit for their links, but only once they’ve left three comments here.
-For those of you on Wordpress, the plugin is called Nofollow-Free.
+For those of you on WordPress, the plugin is called Nofollow-Free.
 It allows you to configure the number of comments, and which sorts of links get the treatment.

 I’m not the only one noticing this, by the way… Lee Lefever over at Common Craft has seen the same trend of human spam.